Dracula Has Risen From the Grave (Hammer 1968)

 Despite being staked by Paul, Dracula (Christopher Lee) refuses to die in Dracula Has Risen from the Grave (Hammer 1968)

 The film saw the introduction of Veronica Carlson into the bevy of Hammer babes, after she had been spotted bikini-clad in a newspaper.
 She went on to make two more films for the studio, Frankenstein Must Be Destroyed (1969) and The Horror of Frankenstein (1970), and remains popular among fans today, still giving interviews and talks about her Hammer years.
 The respected British actor Ewan Hooper was disappointed to find release prints of the film featured a dubbed voice replacing his own; the exact reason for this has never been quite clear, as his voice was perfectly acceptable.
 This does cause some dubbing issues in the final scene, where accurate lip-syncing goes a little awry.

-A masterpiece of style, Dracula Has Risen from the Grave makes the most of Freddie Francis’ adventurous flair as a director and, coupled with Arthur Grant’s stunning cinematography, manages to create a nightmarish world, beautifully set among the rooftops of fictitious Kleinenberg.
+A masterpiece of style, Dracula Has Risen From the Grave makes the most of Freddie Francis’ adventurous flair as a director and, coupled with Arthur Grant’s stunning cinematography, manages to create a nightmarish world, beautifully set among the rooftops of fictitious Keinenburg.
 The film has style, substance and above-average acting, making it a truly classic and evergreen Hammer horror.